 Morganville home prices are not only among the most expensive in New Jersey, but Morganville real estate also consistently ranks among the most expensive in America.

-Morganville is a decidedly white-collar town, with fully 92.67% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Morganville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Morganville who work in management occupations (17.44%), sales jobs (13.02%), and healthcare (9.37%).
+Morganville is a decidedly white-collar town, with fully 92.09% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Morganville is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Morganville who work in sales jobs (13.50%), management occupations (13.42%), and office and administrative support (10.16%).

 Also of interest is that Morganville has more people living here who work in computers and math than 95% of the places in the US.